GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 2. create new project from existing Version Control.
 Git Repository URL:https://github.com/GigaSpaces-ProfessionalServices/xap-dev-training.git

-3. open terminal and navigate to the project directory
+3. Make it maven project by clicking the parent pom.xml

-4. run: mvn xap:intellij
+4. from the project directory run "mvn xap:intellij"

 5. Set the Project SDK